Gloria Anzaldúa: This Bridge Called My Back

-An entry in the book titled "Speaking In Tongues: A Letter To Third World Women Writers", spotlights the dangers Anzaldúa considers women writers of color deal with, and these dangers are rooted in a lack of privileges.
+An entry in the book, titled "Speaking In Tongues: A Letter To Third World Women Writers", spotlights the dangers Anzaldúa considers women writers of color deal with, dangers that are rooted in a lack of privileges.
 She talks about the transformation of writing styles and how we are taught not to air our truths.
 Folks are outcast as a result of speaking and writing with their native tongues.
 Anzaldúa wants more women writers of color to be visible and be well represented in text.
 Her essay compels us to write with compassion and with love.
 For writing is a form of gaining power by speaking our truths, and it is seen as a way to decolonize, to resist, and to unite women of color collectively within the feminist movement.

 Borderlands/La Frontera: The New Mestiza

-She is highly known for this semi-autobiographical book, which discusses her life growing up on the Mexico–Texas border.
+She is highly known for this autotheoretical book, which discusses her life growing up on the Mexico–Texas border.
 It was selected as one of the 38 best books of 1987 by Library Journal.
 Borderlands examines the condition of women in Chicano and Latino culture.
 Anzaldúa discusses several critical issues related to Chicana experiences: heteronormativity, colonialism, and male dominance.
 She gives a very personal account of the oppression of Chicana lesbians and talks about the gendered expectations of behavior that normalizes women's deference to male authority in her community.
 She develops the idea of the "new mestiza" as a "new higher consciousness" that will break down barriers and fight against the male/female dualistic norms of gender.
 The first half of the book is about isolation and loneliness in the borderlands between cultures.
 The latter half of the book is poetry.
 In the book, Anzaldúa uses two variations of English and six variations of Spanish.
 By doing this, she deliberately makes it difficult for non-bilinguals to read.
 Language was one of the barriers Anzaldúa dealt with as a child, and she wanted readers to understand how frustrating things are when there are language barriers.
 The book was written as an outlet for her anger and encourages one to be proud of one's heritage and culture.